How To Dry Fresh Rosemary (step-by-step)

 To freeze rosemary in water or oil, separate the leaves from the stems and transfer them into ice cube trays.
 Add water or oil to the trays until the leaves are completely covered.
 Place the trays in a freezer and let the freezing process take place.
 You can transfer the ice cubes into an air tight container but at some point you might end up with one big piece of ice.

-- In the first step, gather a handful of rosemary sprigs and use a string to tie them together at base.
-Note that it is important to keep your bunch small so that it can dry up quickly.
-If you intend to dry a lot of rosemary, you can achieve this by making several bunches.
+In the first step, gather a handful of rosemary sprigs and use a string to tie them together at the base.
+Make sure to keep your bunch small so that it can dry up quickly.
+You can make several bunches if you intend to dry a lot of rosemary.

 Important note: Do not hung rosemary outside or in an area that receives direct sunlight.
 Sun damages the flavor, aroma and texture.
 On the other hand, poorly ventilated areas create conditions that are suitable for mold formation.